OpenDSA/OpenDSA/RST/en/PL/FP9.rst

               }
         };
         return helper(ns,1);
-    }
+    };

 Which version is better and why?
-To begin answering that question, we need the following definition.
+To begin answering this question, we need the following definition.
 A **tail call** is a function call performed as the final action in a function’s body.
 A function is **tail recursive** if all of the recursive calls it makes are tail calls.
 We alluded to the notion of tail